siliconcompiler/siliconcompiler/docs/user_guide/installation.rst

    "password": "your-key"
    }

 Use a text editor to create the credentials file.
-Alternatively you can use 'sc-configure' app to generate it from the command line.
+Alternatively you can use :ref:`sc-configure` app to generate it from the command line.

 .. code-block:: console